jo418/basic-login/README.md

 ```

 See https://www.npmjs.com/package/react-google-login
-plu make appropriate searches form the internet with keywords,
+plus make appropriate searches form the internet with keywords,
 such as OAuth2 and Google and maybe React, too.
 For instance the following pages are good for reading:

 https://developers.google.com/identity/protocols/oauth2

 and

 https://developers.google.com/identity/protocols/oauth2/javascript-implicit-flow#authorization-errors-origin-mismatch